Statement on Artificial Nutrition and Hydration Near the End of Life

 Approved by the Board of Directors

 Artificial nutrition and hydration (ANH) were originally developed to provide short-term support for patients who were acutely ill.
-When used in patients near the end of life, the available data suggest these measures are seldom effective in preventing suffering or prolonging life.
-Patients with advanced, life-limiting illness often lose the capacity to eat and drink and/or the interest in food and fluids.
-Ethical issues may arise when patients, families, or caregivers request ANH even if there is no prospect of recovery from the underlying illness.Statement
+For patients near the end of life, ANH is unlikely to prolong life and can potentially lead to medical complications and increase suffering.
+Researchers have found that ANH often leads to complications in patients nearing the end of life.
+Patients with advanced, life-limiting illness often lose the ability to eat and drink, and/or the interest in food and fluids.
+Ethical issues may arise when patients, families, or caregivers request ANH even if there is no prospect of recovery from the underlying illness or to accrue appreciable benefit.

-The AAHPM endorses the ethically and legally accepted view that artificial nutrition and hydration, whether delivered parenterally or through the gastrointestinal tract via a tube, is a medical intervention.
+AAHPM endorses the ethically and legally accepted view that ANH, whether delivered parenterally or through the gastrointestinal tract via a tube (including nasogastric tubes), is a medical intervention.
 Like other medical interventions, it should be evaluated by weighing its benefits and burdens in light of the patient's clinical circumstances and goals of care.
-ANH may offer benefits when administered in the setting of acute, reversible illness.
+ANH may offer benefits when administered in the setting of acute, reversible illness, or as a component of chronic disease management, when the patient can appreciate the benefits of the treatment and significant burdens are not disproportionate.
 Near the end of life, some widely assumed benefits of ANH, such as alleviation of thirst, may be achieved by less invasive measures including good mouth care or providing ice chips.
-The potential burdens of ANH depend on the route used, and include sepsis (with total parenteral nutrition) and diarrhea (with tube feeding).
-In addition, agitated or confused patients receiving ANH may suffer the indignity of physical restraints, which are often instituted to prevent them from removing a gastrostomy tube or central intravenous line.
+The potential burdens of ANH depend on the route used and include sepsis (with total parenteral nutrition) aspiration and diarrhea (with tube feeding), pressure sores and skin breakdown, and complications due to fluid overload.
+In addition, agitated or confused patients receiving ANH may need to be physically restrained to prevent them from removing a gastrostomy tube, nasogastric tube, or central intravenous line.

-The AAHPM advocates respectful and informed discussions of the effects of ANH near the end of life among physicians, other health care professionals, patients, and families, preferably before the patient is actively dying.
-Ideally, the patient will make his or her own decision about the use of ANH based on a careful assessment of potential benefits and burdens, consistent with legal and ethical norms that permit patients to accept or forgo any medical interventions.
+AAHPM advocates respectful and informed discussions of the effects of ANH near the end of life among physicians, other health care professionals, patients, and families, preferably before the patient is close to death.
+It is incumbent on physicians, and other healthcare providers to describe the options that exist when considering the implementation, continuation, or discontinuation of ANH, and establish goals of care with the patient and/or surrogate decision maker.
+Before the patient or family specify their preferences, the physician or other palliative care provider should ensure that they have adequate information to make a decision.
+The patient and family should also understand that appropriate medical interventions would continue, even if ANH is not implemented.
+Ideally, the patient will make his or her own decision about the use of ANH based on a careful assessment of potential benefits and burdens, consistent with legal and ethical norms that permit patients to accept or forgo specific medical interventions.
 Such choices are best made in concert with family, and should routinely be communicated to the patient's health care proxy.
-For patients who are unable to make decisions, the evaluation of benefits and burdens should be carried out by the patient's designated surrogate or next of kin, using substituted judgment whenever possible, in accordance with local laws.
+For patients who are unable to make or communicate decisions, the evaluation of benefits and burdens should be carried out by the patient's designated surrogate or next of kin, using substituted judgment whenever possible, in accordance with local laws.

-Recognize that ANH is a form of medical therapy which, like other medical interventions, should be evaluated by weighing its benefits and burdens in light of the patient's goals of care and clinical circumstances
+Recognize that ANH is a form of medical therapy that, like other medical interventions, should be evaluated by weighing its benefits and burdens in light of the patient's goals of care and clinical circumstances.

-Establish open communication between patients/families and caregivers, to assure that their concerns are heard and that the natural history of advanced illness is clarified
+Establish open communication between patients/families and caregivers, to assure that their concerns are heard and that the natural history of advanced disease is clarified.

-Respect patient's preferences for treatment, once the prognosis and anticipated trajectory with and without ANH have been explainedKey References
+Respect patient's preferences for treatment, once the prognosis and anticipated trajectory with and without ANH have been explained.